jasontanx/terraform-practice/README.md

 CLI Notes:

-terraform init > terraform fmt > terraform validate > terraform plan > terraform apply
+1. terraform init -- To initialize working directory
+2. terraform fmt --  To rewrite Terraform configuration files to a canonical format and style
+3. terraform validate -- To validate the configuration internally
+4. terraform plan -- To create an execution plan, which lets us preview the changes that Terraform plans to make to your infrastructure
+5. terraform apply -- To executes the actions proposed in a Terraform plan to create, update, or destroy infrastructure

 Extra Resources (for reference)